 4. See a Professional for Extractions

 If your clogged pores manifest as blackheads on your face, avoid picking at them and save that for a professional, like a dermatologist.
-Picking at blackheads and acne can lead to infection, scarring and worsening of the breakout.
+Picking at blackheads and acne can lead to infection, scarring, dark marks and worsening of the breakout.

 5. Consult With Your Doctor

-If your acne becomes painful or if you’re doing the right things for your clogged pores and you’re still not seeing results, talk to your doctor.
-You may be a good candidate for topical creams or prescription medications that can help to manage clogged pores.
+If your acne becomes painful or if you’re doing the right things for your clogged pores and you’re still not seeing results, talk to your dermatologist.
+You may be a good candidate for topical creams or prescription medications that can help manage clogged pores.